-If power is disrupted to the radio while in the "SEC" mode, the unit will not work and "LOC" will show on the display whenever the ignition is on.
-To unlock the unit:
+If power is disrupted to the radio while in the SEC mode, the unit will not work and LOC will show on the display whenever the ignition is on.
+To unlock the unit, press ◀ SEEK ▶ or ◀ TUNE ▶ and "0000" will appear on the display.

-- Press "

-SEEK

-" and/or "

-TUNE

-" and "0000" will appear

-on the display.

-- Press the "SEEK

-" button and hold it until the first digit of your code appears. - Press the "SEEK ▶" button and hold it until the second digit of your code appears. - Press the "TUNE you wrote down.
-Now "SEC" will appear on the display.
+Press the SEEK ◀ button and hold it until the first digit of your code appears.

+Press the SEEK ▶ button and hold it until the second digit of your code appears.

-" button and hold it until the third digit of your code appears. - Press the "TUNE ▶" button and hold it until the fourth digit of your code appears. - Press "AM-FM" after you have checked that the code matches the one
+Press the TUNE ◀ button and hold it until the third digit of your code appears.

+Press the TUNE ▶ button and hold it until the fourth digit of your code appears.